fialovy/reddit_terminal_joke/README.md

 # reddit_terminal_joke (updated to use [uv](https://docs.astral.sh/uv/) since March 2025, hopefully)
-Display a well-upvoted reddit joke upon opening your terminal.
-Because you use a terminal, right?
-Good!
+Display a well-upvoted reddit joke on your command line.

 **Step 0: Clone this repo and make sure you have `uv`**